chenggaol/Spiderbot/README.md

 ### Pylance Missing Indexing of Extensions

-In some VsCode versions, the indexing of part of the extensions is missing.
-In this case, add the path to your extension in `.vscode/settings.json` under the key `"python.analysis.extraPaths"`.
+If VSCode does not index extension modules, add the repository path to `.vscode/settings.json` under `python.analysis.extraPaths`:

 ```json
 {